-- The Triple Self-time cannot be used in the High Speed CS mode. - The Self-timer cannot be used in the Prerecord CS mode. - Continuous Shutter (CS) shooting is not supported while Premium Auto is being used. - Single SR Zoom and Multi SR Zoom cannot be used in combination with High Speed CS.
+- The Triple Self-time cannot be used in the High Speed CS mode. - The Self-timer cannot be used in the Prerecord CS mode. - You cannot enter the Continuous Shutter (CS) mode while Premium Auto PRO is being used.
+The camera will automatically shoot a series of images if it determines current shooting conditions require it. - Single SR Zoom and Multi SR Zoom cannot be used in combination with High Speed CS.